 In order to help address these common issues, we’ve put together this Northern Lights Generator Troubleshooting Guide.

 Below we’ve compiled the main issues that you may face with a Northern Lights generator, and provide you with solutions.
-Should you have any further questions, or don’t see your issue below, please feel free to contact us via chat below, or here.
+Should you have any more questions, or concern about any of these issues, please contact Northern Lights support directly.
+This advice is meant to help, but not to replace advice from a specialist or Northern Lights support.

 IMPORTANT: Make sure to review warnings and safety precautions* below before working on marine generator.
 If not familiar / comfortable with working on machinery such as a generator, consider contacting an expert.